 It feels very disheartening when we feel like we are ending the school year on a downer.
 What's done is done; there's nothing to do about it now.
 But a fantastic and invigorating way to take back control is to focus on the next school year.

-While everything is fresh, write out what worked and what didn’t this year.
-Determine why you didn’t meet your goals or finish a curriculum.
-Decide how those things could be better in the future.
+While everything is fresh, write out what worked and what didn't this year.
+Determine why you didn't meet your goals or finish a

 Like us, maybe you need to switch up teaching methods, or investigate the exciting world of online education.
 Perhaps you tried to do too many things and need to edit your daily schedule.
 For example, I've decided we will alternate history and science instead of trying to do both subjects every day.
 Looking ahead and making a plan builds anticipation and excitement.
 And who doesn't want more of that?